 - Heavy whipping cream

 - Corn: I used fresh corn.
-Two cooked cobs of corn provided an ideal amount of corn; approximately one cup.
+Two cooked cobs of corn yielded enough for this recipe, approximately one cup.
 To cook the corn on the cob, bring a large pot of water to a boil.
-Add corn and cook for 5-7 minutes.
+Add the corn and cook for 5-7 minutes.
 Remove from pot and allow to cool for at least five minutes.
-Cut corn off the cob.
+Cut the corn off the cob.
 This can be done ahead of time or while the rice is cooking.
 Alternatively, you may use canned or frozen corn.
-If using frozen corn, be sure to warm prior to use.
+If using frozen corn, be sure to warm it prior to use.

-How do you make creamy poblano rice w/ corn? (+ tips)
+How to make creamy poblano rice with corn (+ tips)

-Heat broiler to high heat at least five minutes prior to use.
+Heat your broiler on high at least five minutes prior to use.

-Cut off the stem end of the poblano pepper.
-Slice lengthwise and remove the seeds and membranes.
-Lay the poblano slices skin side up on a small baking sheet.
-Broil for 5-7 minutes or until skins are browned and blistered.
+Cut off the stem end of the poblano pepper then slice it in half lengthwise and remove the seeds and membranes.
+Arrange the two halves skin side up on a small baking sheet and broil for 5-7 minutes or until the skins are browned and blistered.
 Remove from oven.

-Transfer to a zip-lock bag and seal or to a Tupperware or glass container and cover with a lid.
-Set aside.
-This will allow steam to build up which in turn will loosen the skin from the pepper, making it easier to remove.
+Transfer the poblanos to a kitchen storage bag and seal or to a Tupperware or glass container and cover with a lid and set aside.
+This will allow steam to build up which in turn will loosen the skin from the peppers, making it easier to remove it.

-Heat olive oil in a sauté pan to medium heat.
+Heat the olive oil in a sauté pan over medium-high heat.
 Add the onion and sauté for two minutes.
 Increase heat to high.
 Add the rice and cook for approximately one minute or until the rice is slightly browned.

-After 15 minutes, remove the rice from heat and set aside, but do not remove the lid.
+After 15-minutes, remove the rice from the heat and set it aside leaving the lid on.

-Meanwhile, peel the skins from poblano slices and transfer the peppers to a blender.
-Add the heavy whipping cream, garlic, and salt.
-Pulse until smooth.
+Meanwhile, peel the skins from poblano slices and transfer them to a blender.
+Add the heavy whipping cream, garlic, and salt and pulse until smooth.

-Add the poblano cream sauce and corn to the rice.
-Stir until combined.
-Serve warm.
+Add the poblano cream sauce and corn to the rice, stir to combine, and serve warm.

 Refrigerate in an airtight container for up to four days.

-If you make this creamy poblano rice w/ corn I’d love your feedback.
+If you make this creamy poblano rice with corn I’d love your feedback.
 Please leave a comment and/or a rating below as I greatly value your opinion.
-Or snap a pic and tag me on Instragram @taoofspiceblog.
-Love, light and happy cooking ya’ll ♥
+Or snap a pic and tag me on Instagram @taoofspiceblog.
+Love, light, and happy cooking ya’ll ♥